kalanicraig/AHRDiachronicConversation/AHRArticle.md

 - "She" shows up with "machete".
 We explored some of the gendered structures in the text and found in Rea 136 an little Amazon with a machete (Dr. Hernandez' wife in Flint 124) Rea (writes in 1896-7, publishes 1897)
 - She = Maine .
 There are no women in Scovel

-**FILL OUT JUN 9-15**: In the second, they are presented as bumbling or savage: - impediment* badly organized:  (swearing, clattering, according to Flint in 99 and 100), barriers, burdens
+**KALANI FILL OUT JUN 9-15**: In the second, they are presented as bumbling or savage: - impediment* badly organized:  (swearing, clattering, according to Flint in 99 and 100), barriers, burdens
 Insurgents are
 - corpus linguistics: forces, armies, camps.
 A few chiefs here and there but it's more formal and less barbaric than Rea
 - little men with machetes (topic 7).